Neutrophil: Structure

-When adhered to a surface, neutrophil granulocytes have an average diameter of 12–15 micrometers (µm) in peripheral blood smears.
-In suspension, human neutrophils have an average diameter of 8.85 µm.
+When adhered to a surface, neutrophil granulocytes have an average diameter of 12–15 micrometers (μm) in peripheral blood smears.
+In suspension, human neutrophils have an average diameter of 8.85 μm.

 With the eosinophil and the basophil, they form the class of polymorphonuclear cells, named for the nucleus' multilobulated shape (as compared to lymphocytes and monocytes, the other types of white cells).
 The nucleus has a characteristic lobed appearance, the separate lobes connected by chromatin.
 The nucleolus disappears as the neutrophil matures, which is something that happens in only a few other types of nucleated cells.
 Up to 17% of female human neutrophil nuclei have a drumstick-shaped appendage which contains the inactivated X chromosome.
 In the cytoplasm, the Golgi apparatus is small, mitochondria and ribosomes are sparse, and the rough endoplasmic reticulum is absent.
 The cytoplasm also contains about 200 granules, of which a third are azurophilic.

 Neutrophils will show increasing segmentation (many segments of the nucleus) as they mature.
 A normal neutrophil should have 3–5 segments.
 Hypersegmentation is not normal but occurs in some disorders, most notably vitamin B12 deficiency.
 This is noted in a manual review of the blood smear and is positive when most or all of the neutrophils have 5 or more segments.

-Neutrophils are the most abundant white blood cells in humans (approximately 1011 are produced daily); they account for approximately 50–70% of all white blood cells (leukocytes).
+Neutrophils are the most abundant white blood cells in the human body (approximately 1011 are produced daily); they account for approximately 50–70% of all white blood cells (leukocytes).
 The stated normal range for human blood counts varies between laboratories, but a neutrophil count of 2.5–7.5 × 109/L is a standard normal range.
 People of African and Middle Eastern descent may have lower counts, which are still normal.
 A report may divide neutrophils into segmented neutrophils and bands.

 When circulating in the bloodstream and inactivated, neutrophils are spherical.
 Once activated, they change shape and become more amorphous or amoeba-like and can extend pseudopods as they hunt for antigens.

-In 1973, Sanchez et al. found that the capacity of neutrophils to engulf bacteria is reduced when simple sugars like glucose, fructose as well as sucrose, honey and orange juice were ingested, while the ingestion of starches had no effect.
+The capacity of neutrophils to engulf bacteria is reduced when simple sugars like glucose, fructose as well as sucrose, honey and orange juice were ingested, while the ingestion of starches had no effect.
 Fasting, on the other hand, strengthened the neutrophils' phagocytic capacity to engulf bacteria.
 It was concluded that the function, and not the number, of phagocytes in engulfing bacteria was altered by the ingestion of sugars.
 In 2007 researchers at the Whitehead Institute of Biomedical Research found that given a selection of sugars on microbial surfaces, the neutrophils reacted to some types of sugars preferentially.
 The neutrophils preferentially engulfed and killed beta-1,6-glucan targets compared to beta-1,3-glucan targets.